Xenosb/learn.rb/chapters/01-ruby/readme.md

 can access a String and get the letter at any position as if it were an Array.
 So our `[0]` turns `"a\n"` into `"a"`.

-Why can't we define our own methods after the loop?
-We can't.
+Can we define our methods after the loop?
+We can, but we can't use them in the loop then.
 Ruby has to know those methods exist when it enters the loop, else our program will error.
 This isn't the case always, as we will see later.

 Here's how our program looks so far: